-Agent tags can be used in Distribution, Consolidation and Script jobs to automise part of setup and make it more flexible.
+Agent tags can be used in Distribution, Consolidation, and Script jobs to automate part of the setup and make it more flexible.

-There are two places in Resilio Connect to use agent tags: when writing a script and when specifying directory paths.
+There are several places in Resilio Connect to use agent tags.

-Using tags in scrips is similar to using variables.
+Using tags in scripts is similar to using variables.
 Tags can be used in expressions and output.
-Default sample of using tags in commands in echoing job results into the log file.
+The default sample of using tags in commands is echoing job results into the log file.
 When specifying the command, tag prefix TAG_ shall be used.
-On Windows the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
+On Windows, the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
 The correct syntax of the command itself depends on the system.

-In this example script will remove the directory after job's completion from Source agent on Windows.
-Before creating this job, create new tag AGENT_ROLE with value SRC for the relevant agents.
+In this example script will remove the directory after the job's completion from the Source agent on Windows.
+Before creating this job, create a new tag AGENT_ROLE with value SRC for the relevant agents.

 Using tags in paths

-One of the use cases is to distribute/consolidate files and organise them into the relevant subfolders.
+One of the use cases is to distribute/consolidate files and organize them into the relevant subfolders.
 Tags in paths are not supported for synchronization jobs.

 Create a new tag on Agents tab, give it a name and value.
 Value can be either absolute or relative path (just a subfolder).
 When using tags in path, tag prefix SRC or DST are required for distribution and consolidation jobs, not required for script jobs.
 When specifying the path upon job creation use the created tag as %SRC:TAG_NAME% or %DST:TAG_NAME%.
 These prefixes will resolve the tag into the path for source or destination agents accordingly.

 Default sample is using "%SRC:AGENT_NAME%" tag in destination group path for Consolidation job.
 That tag means that destination agents will be arranging the files into subfolder per source agent name.